ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

     // Start a timer to check the sensors and activate the actuators five times per second timer = ThreadPoolTimer.CreatePeriodicTimer(Timer_Tick, TimeSpan.FromMilliseconds(200));
 }
+{% endhighlight %}

+## Handle the TimePeriodElapsed Event
+As with the [Nightlight lab](../nightlight/), you will handle measuring light data and setting the LED brightness in the timer's _TimePeriodElapsed_.
+You will also poll the _Thingy_ for button state changes and handle them by doing the following:

+1. Evaluate the `button.CurrentState` against the `buttonState` state variable.
+If there is a state change...
+  * Update the `buttonState` value to the new state.
+  * Use the `ChangeState()` method to change the state of the __blue__ LED and the buzzer.
+2. Get the light value from the light sensor by calling `lightSensor.SensorValue()`.
+3. Evaluate the light value against the `ambientLightThreshold` value.
+4. If the light value is below the threshold (i.e. dark enough that the LED should be illuminated), map the difference between the light value and the threshold to an 8-bit range (0-255).
+5. Use the value derived above to set the intensity/brightness of the LED.
+6. Set the background color of the LCD display between blue (bright light) and white (no light).
+7. Set the text of the LCD display to show the current light measurement.

+## Interact with Sensors Using the Timer
+Where you created the timer in the `ThreadPoolTimer.CreatePeriodicTimer(Timer_Tick, TimeSpan.FromMilliseconds(200))` call do the following:

+1. Hover the mouse over the `Timer_Tick` reference until a light bulb appears.
+2. Click the down arrow and select __Generate method ‘StartupTask.Timer_Tick’__.
+3. Add the following code for the Timer_Tick method.

+{% highlight csharp %}
 private void Timer_Tick(ThreadPoolTimer timer)
 {
     try